rodlewis360/DeskLog/README.md

 # DeskLog
-A desktop GUI application that can easily keep track of log of info.
+A desktop UI application that can easily keep track of log of info.